 Barbara, an Arkansas native and former corporate business manager, ran away to Florida in 2012 to pursue a less stressful life and her dream of becoming a massage therapist.
-She attended Cortiva Institute in the Tampa Bay area and has 750 hours of training.
-Barbara is certified in myofascial release and neuromuscular treatment with training in hydrotherapy, geriatric, pregnancy and sports massage.
-Barbara has practiced both in Florida and Idaho and recently moved to Austin to be near her daughter and son-in- law.
-When she is not practicing her passion of massage, she enjoys traveling, painting, reading and spending time with family and friends.
+She attended Cortiva Institute in the Tampa Bay area and has 750+ hours of training.
+Barbara specializes in myofascial release, neuromuscular treatment, trigger point and deep tissue massage and is trained in other modalities.
+Licensed in Texas, Florida and Idaho, Barbara relocated to Austin in 2017 to be near her daughter.
+When not practicing her passion of massage, she enjoys traveling, painting, reading and spending time with family and friends.
 Barbara believes massage is what she was put in the universe to do and feels blessed to be able to make a difference in the well-being of her clients.

 Rynice has specialized in sports massage, deep tissue, and trigger point therapy for the past 9 years.
 This National Board Certified massage therapist from Indiana enjoys working with athletes of all ages and backgrounds as well as the desk jockeys of the world, and everyone in between.

 After receiving her bachelor's degrees in French and Theatre, and then running away to Europe, Rynice entered the Atlanta School of Massage, where her training included neuromuscular therapy, seated massage, sports massage, and pregnancy massage.
 When she's not working at her professional passion, Rynice devotes a great deal of time to her artistic, athletic pursuits as a pole fitness competitor.
 If she’s not 10 feet in the air trying to bend herself into a pretzel, she might be out playing with swords, playing with her cats, playing in dirt, playing in flour, or reinforcing her street cred as a Sci-fi/Fantasy geek.